 1 tsp (5 mL) white vinegar

-5 green onions (white and light green parts), thinly sliced, or 1 cup (250 mL) thinly sliced red onion
+5 green onions (white + light green parts), thinly sliced

 Sriracha sauce to taste

-In medium bowl, stir together cucumber, sugar, salt and vinegar.
-Let sit at least 15 minutes.
-Drain and use immediately.
-Or refrigerate overnight, then drain.
+In medium bowl, stir together sugar, salt and vinegar.
+Stir in cucumber.
+Let sit at least 15 minutes, or refrigerate up to overnight.
+Drain.

-Fill wok with few inches of water.
-Cover and bring to boil on high heat.
-Add steamer insert and buns, working in batches.
-Reduce heat to medium-low and steam 15 minutes or according to package directions.
+Fill wok with 1 inch (2.5 cm) water.
+Bring to boil on high heat.
+Working in batches, add steamer insert with buns.
+Cover and reduce heat to medium-low.
+Steam 15 minutes, or until fluffy and cooked through.
+Or steam according to package directions.

-Using small serrated knife, cut each bun three-quarters through.
-Place duck mixture on bottom half of buns.
+Using small serrated knife, slice each bun three-quarters through.
+Place duck mixture and crispy skin on bottom half of buns.
 Top with cucumber slices and onions.
 Dot with sriracha.